HaxeFlixel/flixel-docs/documentation/00_getting_started/00-getting-started.html.md

 ----

-Note: this guide is an open and community effort - if you think you can help us improve it, please submit a pull request on [GitHub](https://github.com/HaxeFlixel/haxeflixel.com).
-Doing so is made easier from the direct GitHub edit link on the top right hand side of each page.
+Note: this guide is a community effort.
+If you think you can help us improve it, please submit a pull request on [GitHub](https://github.com/HaxeFlixel/haxeflixel.com) - each page has an "Edit" button in the upper right corner for this.